Amazon parrot: Conservation status

-As of June 2020, 58% (18 out of 31) of species were listed by the International Union for Conservation of Nature (IUCN) as threatened or extinct in the wild.
+As of June 2020, 18 of 31 (58%) of species were listed by the International Union for Conservation of Nature as threatened or extinct in the wild.
 The most common threats are habitat loss, persecution, the pet trade, and the introduction of other species.
-The Puerto Rican amazon is critically endangered.
-15 species are on Appendix 1 of the Convention on International Trade in Endangered Species, while 16 are on Appendix 2.
-In the case of illegal smuggling of amazon parrots, some smugglers bleach the heads of green-headed parrots to make them look yellow and sell them off as young amazon parrots, which can cause dermatitis.
+The Puerto Rican amazon is critically endangered; 15 species are on Appendix 1 of the Convention on International Trade in Endangered Species, while 16 are on Appendix 2.
+For illegal smuggling of amazon parrots, some smugglers bleach the heads of green-headed parrots to make them look yellow and sell them off as young amazon parrots, which can cause dermatitis.
 The United States Fish and Wildlife Service and the United States Department of Agriculture sometimes confiscate and quarantine parrots for Newcastle disease and then auction them off.

-The Puerto Rican parrot in particular, as a critically endangered species, has seen considerable conservation efforts, including but not limited to changes in land management, legal protection, research, and increasing nesting success.
+The Puerto Rican parrot in particular, as a critically endangered species, has seen considerable conservation efforts, including changes in land management, legal protection, research, and increasing nesting success.
 However, these efforts were significantly hindered by natural events such as Hurricane Hugo, which affected the Luquillo forest in which most Puerto Rican parrots were living.

 Within the rest of the West Indies, the four species of amazon parrots in the Lesser Antilles have seen successful attempts at increasing their population.
 In the Greater Antilles, the population of amazon parrots has been stable.
 The Cuban amazon has seen greatly successful conservation efforts and as a result has experienced a large increase in its population.